ocaml/RFCs/rfcs/transparent_ascription.md

      :> S)` (and `module X :> S = M`).

 5. **Depreciation**:
-   * Add a warning for inferred absent aliases (when ambiguous), stating that the special syntax (or attribute) should be used.
+   * Change the inference of ambiguous aliases to infer static aliases only when a persistent module is aliased in a covariant position.
+Otherwise, infer dynamic ones.
+In the former case, emit a warning stating that the special syntax (or attribute) should be used.
-   * During a major version change, depreciate the inference of presence, making `module X = P` (without attribute) always present.
+   * Restrict all static aliases to persistent modules paths

 # 3. Technical details